weo3dev/bowleague/README.md

 - ~~Track player stats per week, per game~~ - this page more as a directory
 - ~~use HighCharts or similar to graph stats~~ - this page more as a directory
-- Responsive - yes and using a newer media query approach for break points
+- ~~Responsive - yes and using a newer media query approach for break points!!
 - player profile can be clicked to go to their page (or team page :question: [undecided])
 - per the first two above line items - sortable by player name alpha, team name alpha